-- Keep your speed below the maximum of 5 knots and ensure minimum wash for the entire length of the river.
+- keep your speed below the maximum of 5 knots and ensure minimum wash for the entire length of the river.

-- Keep to the starboard side of Fairway.
+- keep to the starboard side of Fairway.

-- Kill cords should be worn where fitted.
+- wear kill cords where fitted.

-- To ensure their safety, please ensure dogs are kept on leads at all times
+- ensure dogs are kept on leads at all times

-- All commercial vessels, vessels over 20m, and vessels not under command, restricted in ability to manoeuvre, or towing another vessel or structure are requested to give notice of their movements by calling Beaulieu River Radio on VHF channel 68.
+- all commercial vessels, vessels over 20m, and vessels not under command, restricted in ability to manoeuvre, or towing another vessel or structure are requested to give notice of their movements by calling Beaulieu River Radio on VHF channel 68.

 Please also refer to our notices section for active notices.